From bricks to smuggled wigs: China's border trade with North Korea

 BANNED GOODS

-Current U.N. sanctions target luxury goods and materials that could be used for North Korea's banned nuclear and ballistic missile programs.
-They also aim to restrict the North's access to hard currency to fund those programs.
+Current U.N. sanctions target luxury goods and materials that could be used for North Korea's banned nuclear and ballistic missile programmes.
+They also aim to restrict the North's access to hard currency to fund those programmes.

 Another driver, also surnamed Wang, said border checks appeared slower after the latest nuclear test.